 He keeps his own notebook, recording things as he is able:

 He is an active participant in our labs and activities.
 Who doesn’t want to make a candy cell model?

 Field Trips.
 We love to learn outside of our home.
 I try to make as many plans for field trips as I can reasonably fit in our crazy schedule.

-That sums up the homeschooled life of a first-grader around these parts.
-A little bit of academics sprinkled with a whole lot of creativity, fun, and exploration!
+For our relaxed homeschool, my plan to homeschool for first grade has looked like a little bit of academics sprinkled with a whole lot of creativity, fun, and exploration!

 More Elementary Homeschooling Help

 - The Very Very Far North Homeschool Study and Book Review - February 27, 2024

 - A Night Divided Review and Homeschool Study Ideas - February 24, 2024